Chesterkxng/alx-system_engineering-devops/0x02-shell_redirections/README.md

 : a script that counts all  directories and subdirectories  of a directorty 12-newest-files
-: a script that display le 10 newest files in a directory
+: a script that display le 10 newest files in a directory 12-unique
+: a script that a list of words as input and prints only words that appear exactly once.